Affine flag varieties and quantum symmetric pairs: Background

-There have been some generalizations of the BLM-type construction using the $n$-step (partial) flag varieties of affine type $A$ earlier on; see Ginzburg-Vasserot \cite{GV93} and Lusztig \cite{Lu99, Lu00} (also cf. \cite{VV99, Mc12, P09, GRV93} for further developments); see also \cite{CP96} for an affine version of Schur-Jimbo duality.
-We shall refer to the convolution algebra arising this way as affine quantum Schur algebra, denoted by ${\mbf S}_{n,d}$.
+There have been some generalizations of the BLM-type construction using the $n$-step (partial) flag varieties of affine type $A$ earlier on; see Ginzburg-Vasserot \cite{GV93} and Lusztig \cite{Lu99, Lu00} (also cf. \cite{VV99, Mc12, P09} for further developments).
 However, there is a major difference between affine and finite type $A$, which was first made clear by Lusztig.
-He showed that a natural homomorphism from the quantum affine $\sll_n$ of level zero to the affine quantum Schur algebra,

-is no longer surjective (the image of this map is denoted by $\bU_{n,d}$ and called {\em Lusztig algebra} in this paper).
+He showed that a natural homomorphism from $\bU (\slh_n)$ to the affine quantum Schur algebra ${\mbf S}_{n,d}$ is no longer surjective (the image is denoted by $\bU_{n,d}$ and called {\em Lusztig algebra} in this paper).
 Alternatively, one could characterize $\bU_{n,d}$ as the proper subalgebra of ${\mbf S}_{n,d}$ generated by the Chevalley generators.

 There has been a new (algebraic) approach recently developed by \cite{DF13, DF14} (see also \cite{G99}) which allows one to construct a larger algebra $\dot\bU(\glh_n)$ (called the idempotented quantum affine $\gl_n$ in this paper; also known as the quantum loop algebra of $\gl_n$), from BLM-type stabilization of the affine Schur algebras ${\mbf S}_{n,d}$.